 “I missed the people, and I missed the product,” she said.
 “I didn’t really realize what I had until it was gone.”

 The new version of Tomato Sunshine will be a more manageable size.
-She the garden center will have some potted plants, but the main focus will be the produce.
+She said the garden center will have some potted plants, but the main focus will be the produce.

 “This will be a tiny cherry Tomato Sunshine,” DeAngelis said.